Xeway/ERC/README.md

 For preventing clear arbitrage cases when option seller considers the issuance to be of European options, we would strongly advice the option seller to use `updatePremium` call to considerably increase the premium price when exercise window opens.
 This will make sure that the bots won't be able to buy any remaining options and immediately exercise them for quick profit.
 If the option issuance is considered to be American, such adjustment is of course not needed.

 Once again, we advise writers to frequently check the underlying token price, and take the best decision for them.

-**Improvement idea:** if two users agreed for an option off-chain and they want to create it on-chain, there is a risk that between the creation of the contract and the purchase by the second user, an on-chain user has already bought the contract.
-An implementation of this proposal's interface might want to add the allowed addresses e.g. to `data` variable or via a separate function call to define the allowed addresses that can buy options.

 ## Copyright